Compact Complex Surfaces of Locally Conformally Flat Type: Abstract

 \section{Abstract}

 We show that if a compact complex surface admits a locally conformally flat metric, then it cannot contain a smooth rational curve of odd self-intersection.
 In particular, the surface has to be minimal.
-Then we give a list of possibilities.
+Moreover, we give a list of possibilities of such surfaces.